yakirlevi/opa/README.md

 3. Commit and push
 4. Submit a pull request

-Before submitting the PR for the new policy or bug fix you should confirm it works using `opa eval` as shown above and validates the mock-based tests work using `opa test` command against the policy files folder.
+Before submitting the PR for the new policy or bug fix you should confirm it works using `opa eval` as shown above and validate the mock-based tests work using `opa test` command against the policy files folder.

 Tests evaluation example: